 BEIJING, China —Chinese landlords are forgoing rent and paying to outfit stores for mass-market fashion brands including Zara and H&M, a bid to blunt the impact of a boom in shopping-mall construction that threatens to push up vacancies.

 LONDON, United Kingdom — Debenhams, Britain's No. 2 department store group, posted slower sales growth for its latest trading period as unhelpful weather and a tough consumer environment took their toll.

 STOCKHOLM, Sweeden — Hennes & Mauritz AB says it has a solution to tight cotton supplies and the piles of old garments choking landfills worldwide: convince consumers to recycle cast- offs by offering discounts on yet more clothing.

-STOCKHOLM, Sweden — Hennes & Mauritz AB, Europe’s second-largest clothing retailer, reported first-quarter profit that fell more than analysts anticipated as the company invested in expansion and sales fell short of its expectations.
+STOCKHOLM, Sweden — Hennes & Mauritz AB, Europe’s second-largest clothing retailer, reported second-quarter profit that fell more than analysts expected, hurt by the strength of the Swedish krona and tough conditions in the fashion industry.

 STOCKHOLM, Sweden — Cold weather in recession-weary Europe left spring collections on the racks of the world's biggest clothing retailers, Inditex and H&M, while small British rival ASOS beat the seasons with soaring demand for its cost-conscious online offering.

 PARIS, France — Hennes & Mauritz AB, Europe’s second-largest clothing retailer, said French designer Isabel Marant will be the next collaborator for the 10th year of a guest designer program.